agsb/immu/Trampoline.md

 Most compilers, as gcc, use a trampoline table for fast jump to routines, based on values of a entries onto a mapped relative functions.

-The inner interpreter could use same technics but will be slower than direct jumps.
+The inner interpreter could use same technics, but will be slower than direct jumps.

 ```
  /*